enzoMiller/enzoMiller.github.io/_teaching/2020-algebre-lineaire-L1.md

+## New organisation for the confinement
+I now gives lectures here : [link to class](https://bbb1.math.univ-paris-diderot.fr/b/enz-d4e-ddt) every monday at 2pm, wednesday at 9am and Thursday at 1.45am.
+Send me an email at enzo.miller[at]polytechnique.org if you want to attend.

 ## Some references
 For the different partials and exams try to regularly do exercices.
 I suggest here a good source of corrected exercices (search them at least 20min !).
 If you don't have time to do them all, it's ok :), (but note that with Covid-19 you have more time than ever ;)).
 Try to do at least one per day.
 I advise you to look at those ones :